Yogesh-10/ultimate-developer-resource/dsa_java/src/com/yogesh/Arrays/ArrayNotes.md

 **Disadvantages of array**

 Arrays cannot shrink or grow, Because the memory of arrays is allocated statically.
 If we had to add new elements in an array we have to create a new array and copy the elements.
 This is costly and runs in linear time O(N)

+**Summary & Time Complexity**

+****Arrays are great when we know the exact size of elements to store in them

+Arrays are faster when look up by index

+Time Complexity:

+LookUp By Index - O(1)

+LookUp By value - O(N) because we have loop over entire array

+Insert - O(N) - because we have to iterate over array and increase size if

+it gets full and copy the elements to new array

+Delete -O(N) - Because we have to shift the items to fill the gap by

+iterating over array